James Uthmeier: Early life and career

-Florida Attorney General (2025–present)
+Attorney General of Florida (2025–present)

 On January 16, 2025, Governor DeSantis announced his intention to appoint Attorney General Ashley Moody to the United States Senate to succeed Marco Rubio.
 DeSantis also announced he would appoint Uthmeier to succeed Moody as attorney general, in the event of a vacancy.

 On February 17, 2025, Uthmeier was sworn in as the 39th Florida attorney general.
-He is the youngest attorney general since Robert L. Shevin and the first from the Florida panhandle since James W. Kynes.
+At 37, he became one of the youngest state attorneys general.

 On February 25, 2025, he filed paperwork to seek a full term in 2026.
 The following day, Uthmeier released a new seal for the Office of the Florida attorney general, referencing the "Free State of Florida."

 In March 2025, Uthmeier opened a criminal investigation into social media personalities Andrew and Tristan Tate, saying: "We're going to pursue every tool we have within our legal authority to hold them accountable".
 Despite the brothers' relocation to Las Vegas, Uthmeier confirmed his investigation would continue.
 Andrew Tate criticized the investigation as "absolute communism."
 On March 13, Andrew Tate returned to Miami and "taunted" Uthmeier to "arrest [him]."

-In April 2025, Florida attorney general James Uthmeier sent a subpoena to Roblox about uses of the platform by users age 16 and under as well as the platform's protections for children against "mature content".
-Uthmeier also sought communications to the National Center for Missing & Exploited Children and reports of abuse to and from Florida users among other things via the subpoena.
-On October 20th, 2025, Uthmeier sent the Roblox Corporation criminal subpoenas.
+In April 2025, Uthmeier issued a subpoena to Roblox demanding information about the platform's marketing to children, age-verification requirements, and chat room moderation policies.
+The subpoena sought documents showing steps Roblox takes to prevent children from exposure to mature content, communications with the National Center for Missing & Exploited Children relating to Florida users, and reports of abuse from Florida users.
+On October 20, 2025, Uthmeier escalated the investigation by issuing criminal subpoenas to Roblox, stating that "multiple investigations have revealed that sexual predators are using Roblox to access, communicate with, and groom minors."
+Roblox stated it would "continue to assist his office in their investigations" and that it has "a strong record of working with law enforcement."

-In June 2025, Uthmeier was held in contempt of court by U.S. District Judge Kathleen M. Williams for continuing to enforce a Florida immigration law that the judge had blocked in a previous ruling, which Uthmeier had directed state law enforcement to ignore and then boasted about in media interviews.
-Regarding this, Uthmeier stated "If being held in contempt is what it costs to... stand firmly behind President Trump's agenda on illegal immigration, so be it."
+In June 2025, Uthmeier was held in contempt of court by U.S. District Judge Kathleen M. Williams for continuing to enforce a Florida immigration law that the judge had blocked in a previous ruling, which Uthmeier had directed state law enforcement to ignore and then discussed in media interviews.
+Uthmeier stated "If being held in contempt is what it costs to... stand firmly behind President Trump's agenda on illegal immigration, so be it."